 Meguiar’s products are traditionally used in the auto detailing industry.
 Obviously cars have much larger surfaces that can be polished.
 So a machine buffer makes more sense in this respect than hand-polishing.
 But bicycle frames can be difficult to man-handle, especially on finished bicycles.
 Polishing a bicycle frame with a machine buffer before building the entire bike is a different story.

 You also run the risk of actually creating more scratches if the pad you use to apply the compound becomes dirty.
 You need to clean your entire frame before polishing, which is very difficult to do in hard-to-reach areas around cranks, brakes and derailleurs.
 A single grain of sand can very quickly create deep scratches when you apply a certain amount of pressure.
 Using a machine buffer does a tremendous amount of damage in a very short time if your pad is dirty.

 You have dedicated foam applicator pads for hand-polishing a bicycle frame.

 Step 3: Protecting your polished bicycle frame with Carnauba wax

-After you’ve used a cutting compound you’re frame paint is more vulnerable than before.
-You’ve diminished the protective layer of clear coat or have removed it altogether.
+After you’ve used a cutting compound your frame paint is more vulnerable than before.
+You’ve diminished the protective layer of the clear coat or have removed it altogether.

 To protect your now glossy frame you can consider waxing it.
 Waxing a bicycle frame that has been polished adds a thin but temporary layer that hardens and protects the paint from minor outside influences.

-A well know type of wax is one called “Carnauba wax” or “palm wax”.
+A well known type of wax is one called “Carnauba wax” or “palm wax”.